There's a lot of debate on whether it's better to rent or own. If you are a renter, I'm sorry to say the return on rent is always negative 100%.

 - Principal pay down over eight years = $100,000

-Net cost of living = ($440,000 + $1,100,000) – ($286,000 – $203,000 – $90,000 – $20,000 – $100,000) = $841,000.
+Net cost of living = ($528,000 + $1,100,000) – ($286,000 – $203,000 – $90,000 – $20,000 – $100,000) = $929,000.

-Obviously, experiencing a 69% appreciation in his property was a big factor in this equation, but so was not having to pay $440,000 in rent during this time period.
+Obviously, experiencing a 69% appreciation in his property was a big factor in this equation, but so was not having to pay $528,000 in rent during this time period.
 Further, one can debate whether paying down $100,000 in principal is truly a negative.

-Even if the property only appreciated by 3% a year, my friend would still have been paid over $400,000 to live in San Francisco for eight years.
+Even if the property only appreciated by 3% a year, my friend would still have been paid over $480,000 to live in San Francisco for eight years.

 This example is probably similar to hundreds of thousands of homeowners over the years.
 Now compare the return on rent.
 There is no comparison.

 How Much You'll Spend On Rent In Your Lifetime

 Check out this chart about how much money you'll spend on rent for a median-priced home in various major cities.
 The calculate is based of about 10 years, 20 years, 30 years, and 40 years of renting.
 The figures clearly show the return on rent is always negative.

 It's kind of crazy to see that a San Francisco resident would pay $2,468,000 in rent for a median-priced property by the time he or she turns 60.
 If you see this figure and live in San Francisco, your goal should be to buy your primary residence as soon as you can based on my 30/30/3 home buying rule.

 Is your city on the list?
 If not, add up how much you'll end up spending on rent for your desired property if you never buy.
 I don't think you'll like the results.